-The construction industry plays major role in every country's economic growth (Albino & Berardi, 2012; Hwang, Shan, & Lye, 2018).
-The success of construction projects generates income to project organisations such as the developers, contractors and consultant, as well as contribute to national growth (Zavadskas, Vilutienė, Turskis, & Šaparauskas, 2014).
-Unsuccessful project delivery, in return may have adverse impact to project organisation's reputation and affect the surrounding community (Oyegoke & Al Kiyumi, 2017).
+The construction industry plays a major role in every country's economic growth (Albino and Berardi, 2012; Hwang, Shan and Lye, 2018).
+The success of construction projects generates income to project organisations such as the developers, contractors and consultant, as well as contribute to the national growth (Zavadskas et al., 2014).
+Unsuccessful project delivery, in return may have adverse impact to project organisation's reputation and affect the surrounding community (Oyegoke and Al Kiyumi, 2017).
 Failure to handover project to client on time with quality and within budget indicates unsuccessful project delivery.
 Contractors' role is critical in delivering projects successfully as they are responsible to plan and implement the construction work at site.
-While managing construction project and successful delivery can bring competitive advantage to contractors, failure of a single project may cause serious damage to the contractors (Lu, Shen, & Yam, 2008).
+While managing construction project and successful delivery can bring competitive advantage to the contractors, failure of a single project may cause serious damage to the contractors (Lu, Shen and Yam, 2008).
 A tainted reputation is difficult to overcome and can easily outweigh successful past performance.
 Future work opportunities can be diminished as client may blacklist such contractors.
-Contractor's failure to achieve contractual obligations can cause contract termination, penalties, loss of profit or litigation with project parties (Oyegoke & Al Kiyumi, 2017).
-Contractor may be unable to bid for new projects and may be compelled to postpone other projects due to manpower and equipment constraints (Alnuaimi, Taha, Al Mohsin, & Al-Harthi, 2010).
+Contractor's failure to achieve contractual obligations can cause contract termination, penalties, loss of profit or litigation with project parties (Oyegoke and Al Kiyumi, 2017).
+Contractor may be unable to bid for new projects and may be compelled to postpone other projects due to manpower and equipment constraints (Alnuaimi et al., 2010).
 Thus, it is important for the contractors to strategise in ensuring continuous performance that meet their clients' expectation.